PAGE UPDATED - TUESDAY • OCTOBER 20, 2020 • MOST RECENT UPDATES IN RED.

 FDA has taken action to increase U.S. supplies to support the U.S. response to COVID-19 by providing instructions to manufacturers importing personal protective equipment and other devices.

-Update - April 1: EPA Released Filing Tips
+EPA Released Filing Tips

-The Environmental Protection Agency has published new process for handling paper pesticide notice of arrival filings.
+The Environmental Protection Agency has published new guidelines for handling paper pesticide notice of arrival filings.
 Notice of Assessments (NOAs) will now be accepted by email.
 Mailed submissions will not be accepted.
 Please contact your regional coordinator for specific instructions.